 Azure Blob as Backup Repository

 In case you use or consider using Azure Blob, you will be glad to know that primary backup data and backup copy data can now be stored in Azure Blob storage directly and can in turn save you some time.
 One of the benefits of cheap Azure Blob is not only the price but the ability to use that storage as an immutable backup repository – just in case you are impacted by the ransomware and can’t restore from the local storage.

 BDRSuite Server now integrates with Active Directory for user management.
 You can import and add AD/LDAP users to the BDRSuite Backup Server and grant them different levels of access to the BDRSuite for easier user management and increased security of the Backup Server.
 Depending on the industry, your company may have to be in compliance with different industry regulations and AD integration is great for that purpose.

 You can now run the automated boot test on VMware ESXi hosts to confirm the recoverability of the backup machines.
 That feature will make recovery much more reliable.

 Vembu BDRSuite v5.3 is not just a minor release, fixing a couple of bugs.
 It is packed with many enhancements, refinements, and improvements.
 It even has a couple of performance improvements like in the server rebuild process, and parallel processing of Microsoft 365 and Google Workspace users.
 You will also be able to download Microsoft 365 data in EML and MBOX format.
-If you are a Microsoft 365 user, you will also have an option to exclude Microsoft 365 mailbox folders from backup.
+If you are a Microsoft 365 user, you will also have the option to exclude Microsoft 365 mailbox folders from the backup.
 I think that M365 and Google Workspace support is now almost bulletproof and has become great backup protection.
 There are also enhanced reports and enhanced backup progress.